Valour-Software/Valour/FAQ.md

 ## On the Valour website there is only a logo!
 Is this supposed to happen?
 Yes.
 Valour is not in a state ready enough to be live publicly.
 ## When do you think Valour will come out?
-We plan on having a early alpha by the end of January 2020.
+We plan on having an early alpha by the end of January 2021.
 ## Will Valour have a Voice Chat?
 It is not planned to have a voice chat due to the high cost of hosting until there is a minimum viable product and or funding
 ### *Why couldn't you just make people host the voice chats locally?*
 Local hosting would not be secure for people as the person hosting it could steal their data.
-Even if it was encrypted Valour would have to process and proxy it which would cost money.
+Even if it was encrypted, Valour would have to process and proxy it which would cost money.
 ## I have a SpookVooper account, will I have to make a Valour account?
 All SpookVooper accounts will be migrated to Valour accounts once Valour is in a viable state.
 After this SpookVooper will use Valour as logins.
 ## Will Valour have a mobile version?